abobich675/Ribbit-Royale/README.md

 ## Current State of the Game
 The game is currently in early production, so not all game features are implemented yet.
 Here are some of the features we *have* implemented:
-- Lickity Split Game (Singleplayer Only)
+- Lickity Split Game (Singleplayer, Partial Implementation for Multiplayer)
 - Swamp Spotting Game (Singleplayer or Multiplayer)

 Features that we're still working on: